 Recognizing that the ventilation rate procedure in its indoor air quality standard may be difficult to apply in existing buildings, ASHRAE is proposing an alternate compliance path.

 Proposed addendum b is one of six addenda to ANSI/ASHRAE Standard 62.1-2013, Ventilation for Acceptable Indoor Air Quality currently open for public comment from Sept.
 5 to Oct.
 5, 2014.
-To comment or learn more, visit www.ashrae.org/publicreviews.
+To comment, visit www.ashrae.org/publicreviews.
+You can look at the website to learn more.

 Responding to increasing interest in sustainability in existing buildings, Standard 62.1 is cited frequently as a criterion for evaluating ventilation systems in existing buildings.
 Examples include LEED-EBOM, ENERGY STAR and bEQ.
 Some building categories, such as K-12 schools and office buildings, are frequently renovated and often have multiple zone systems that provide HVAC to similar space types.